tonytsheng/DBHUB/ORA/ON_EC2/round4.md

 These artifacts in this library reference some performance tests for a self-managed Oracle database running on an EC2 instance.
 The following tests were run:
 1. A baseline test.
-2. increased redo member files from 2G to 5G - 3 groups of 3 each
+2. Increase the size of logfiles from 2G to 5G.
-3. increased log buffer from 131MB to 10G
+3. Increase the log buffer size rom 131MB to 10G.
-4. increased log_archive_max_processes from 4 to 20
+4. Increase the log_archive_max_processes from 4 to 20.
-5. spread logfiles across u01 u02 u03
+5. Spread logfiles across the /u01 /u02 and /u03 filesystems.
-6. increased logfiles from 5G to 20G - logs were rotating at every 2-3 minutes
+6. Increase the size of the logfiles from 5G to 20G - logs were rotating at every 2-3 minutes
     - spread logfiles across u02 u03 u04 instead of on u01
-7. increased logfiles from 20G to 40G.
+7. Increase the size of logfiles from 20G to 40G.
-8. increased logfiles from 40G to 60G.
+8. Increase the size of logfiles from 40G to 60G.
     - changed db_recovery_file_dest to /u04 - archived logs writing instead of /u01
-9. adjust shared pool size from 0 to 78G
+9. Increase the shared pool size from 0 to 78G.
-10. shared pool from 78G to 200G
+10. Increase the shared pool from 78G to 200G.
-11. shared pool from 200G to 100G
+11. Decrease the shared pool from 200G to 100G.
-12. shared pool from 100G to 80G - results should look like #9
+12. Decrease the shared pool from 100G to 80G.
-13. pin user tables to smart flash cache
+13. Pin user tables to the smart flash cache.
-14. filesystemio_options=SETALL
+14. Set filesystemio_options from NONE to SETALL.

 ### Baseline
 - ien.24xlarge